What is Value-Based Care (VBC): Advantages, Challenges, and Implementation

 hero_section

-Healthcare industry is undergoing a fundamental shift from a traditional fee-for-service model to a more patient-centric approach known as value-based care (VBC).
-It not only brings focus to patients but also has the potential to reduce the total cost of care and improve overall population health.
-In this blog, we will delve into what value-based care is, why the shift from volume to value is necessary, how VBC model is different from the fee-for-service model, what are the key principles of value-based care, and what are the different existing value-based purchasing programs.
+Healthcare is shifting from its long-standing model of simply billable fees-for-service to a more patient-centered model known as value-based care.
+This encourages an emphasis on patients but potentially leads to reduced cost and better care.
+In this blog, we will discuss what value-based care is, the importance of moving from a volume to a value model, how the VBC model differs from the fee-for-service model, key principles of value-based care, and the various existing value-based purchasing programs.

 What is Value-Based Care (VBC)?